 Recipe Notes

 Note 1: Espresso: Boil 1-1/4 cups water; whisk in 1/4 cup + 1 tablespoon instant espresso powder.
 Set aside to cool to room temperature.
-(This is much stronger than brewed espresso which is what we are going after for this dessert.
-An okay substitute: very strongly brewed coffee).
+(This is much stronger than brewed espresso, which is what we are going after for this dessert.
+An okay substitute is very strongly brewed coffee).

-Note 2: Mascarpone: Avoid any low-fat/low-quality versions which are likely to make the cream layer runny.
-Typically you can find mascarpone in the dairy case.
-It's best the eggs and mascarpone is at room temperature, but it shouldn't sit out longer than 15-20 minutes or it could get too warm and break.
+Note 2: Avoid any low-fat/low-quality mascarpone that are likely to make the cream layer runny.
+Typically, you can find mascarpone in the dairy case.
+Eggs and mascarpone should be at room temperature, but mascarpone shouldn’t sit out longer than 15–20 minutes, or it could get too warm and break.

-Note 3: Ladyfingers: Your local grocery store may carry these cookies, but I've never had any luck!
-We order them online -- we've tried these, these, and these.
-Only use the crunchy ladyfingers, cake-style ladyfingers will get too soft.
+Note 3: Your local grocery store may carry ladyfingers, but I've never had any luck!
+I order them online—I’ve tried Alessi Ladyfingers and Balocco Ladyfingers.
+Only use the crunchy ladyfingers; cake-style ladyfingers will get too soft.

 Serving: 1serving | Calories: 280kcal | Carbohydrates: 26g | Protein: 6g | Fat: 17g | Saturated Fat: 10g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 2g | Trans Fat: 0.004g | Cholesterol: 113mg | Sodium: 81mg | Potassium: 273mg | Fiber: 0.3g | Sugar: 11g | Vitamin A: 635IU | Vitamin C: 0.1mg | Calcium: 60mg | Iron: 1mg